needle-sbi/needle-sbi/README.md

     source setup.sh
     ```

-**Note**: Every time you start a new shell you have to source your virtual environment and the `setup.sh`
+**Note**: Every time you start a new shell you need to source your virtual environment and the `setup.sh`
 script (Steps 1 and 3).

 ### FAIR Universe Demo (Optional)